mehrlander/Wring/Terms.md

 **The shape sorter**: The pattern is the hole.
 Text is the block.
 The hole has contour (literals) and open space (slots).
 Various blocks fit, as long as they have the right profile.

-**The magic carpet**: The pattern floats over the document, translucent.
+**The overlay**: The pattern floats over the document.
 Opaque regions (literals) and transparent regions (slots).
 When the opaque parts align with text below, it locks in, lights up.
 Then lifts off and keeps scanning.

 **The machined part**: Two surfaces mate.
 Tolerance determines how much deviation is allowed.
 Seating surfaces make contact.
 Clearance accommodates variation.